 Will insurance cover any portion of the cost, even if you are an out of network provider?

 It is helpful to call your insurance provider in advance to determine your level of coverage.
 When you call them, ask the following questions:

 - Do I have out-of-network benefits to see a licensed psychologist?

 - If so, what percentage of the session fee do you cover?

 - What is my deductible, and how much of it have I met?

 - Is there a limit on the number of sessions I can have each year?

 - Other than a superbill, is there any other form I need to submit in order to be reimbursed?

+I value economic justice and support mental health being accessible to everyone seeking services.
 I reserve a limited number of slots at reduced rates for those in financial need.
 Generally, these are provided to patients who join Open Path Psychotherapy Collective.